 The foods are inexpensive compared to the US standard (about US $5 to feed the entire family!), and there are many kinds of breakfast to choose from.
 Some include fried potstickers, scallion pancakes, steamed buns (my favorite is one with stir fried vegetable filling (菜包)), baked sesame seed coated cakes, egg pancakes, and my favorite Taiwanese-style club sandwich!
 Don’t forget to pick up milk tea or soy milk made fresh.
 Every day I look forward to waking up in the morning to go get breakfast while I’m in Taiwan.

 Food in Taiwan

 There are several dishes that Mr. JOC likes to eat when we’re in Taiwan.
-These salty rice cake served with warm thick soy gravy on top (picture on bottom left) is one of them (not my favorite though. shhh!).
-I like the noodle soup called Dan Zai Mien which is a popular noodles originated in Tainan (台南), the city north of Kaohsiung.
-And when you’re in a tropical country, shaved ice (with mango and mango ice cream) is a must have!
+These salty rice cake served with warm thick soy gravy on top (picture on the bottom left) is one of them (not my favorite though. shhh!).
+I like the noodle soup called Dan Zai Mien which is a popular noodle originated in Tainan (台南), the city north of Kaohsiung.
+And when you’re in a tropical country, shaved ice (with mango and mango ice cream) is a must-have!

 Sightseeing in Kaohsiung

 There are a few places we like to visit when we’re in Kaohsiung.
 Dragon Tiger Pagodas (龍虎塔) is a fun place to visit with children.
 They are twin pagoda towers with a dragon and tiger at the bottom, and you enter the tower from the mouth of the dragon or tiger.
 The 7-storytowers have a double spiral staircase, one each for ascending and descending visitors, and have a 360 degree view at the deck from each level.
 From the deck, you can see many temples, Spring and Autumn Pavilions (春秋閣), the Confucian Temple (孔廟), and the Lotus Lake.